araffin/sbx/README.md

     train()
 ```

-Then you can call that script as you would do with the RL Zoo:
+Then you can run this script as you would with the RL Zoo:

 ```
 python train.py --algo sac --env HalfCheetah-v4 -params train_freq:4 gradient_steps:4 -P